graphql/express-graphql/README.md

     errors produced by fulfilling a GraphQL operation.
 If no function is provided, GraphQL's default spec-compliant [`formatError`][] function will be used.

+  * **`extensions`**: An optional function for adding additional metadata to the GraphQL response as a key-value object.
+The result will be added to `"extensions"` field in the resulting JSON.
+This is often a useful place to add development time metadata such as the runtime of a query or the amount of resources consumed.
+This may be an async function.

   * **`validationRules`**: Optional additional validation rules queries must satisfy in addition to those defined by the GraphQL spec.